swilsonmedia/fred/docs/git/switch/README.md

 ## Switch

 Switch to available local and remote branches.
-If run without a casenumber, you will be prompted for one.

 ### Usage